raphael-proust/raphael-proust.github.io/games/rpg-in-cards.md

 Hidden is a very different condition to maintain than berserk: it requires control, not loss thereof.
 To match that difference, the player can be required to provide additional Hide cards every turn they want to stay hidden.
-Thus, like their character, the player is active; like their character, the player is managing risk (How likely I am to draw enough “Hide” cards to reach that thicker forest?).
+Thus, like their character, the player is active; like their character, the player is managing risk (How likely I am to draw enough “Hide” cards to reach that thicker part of the forest?).

 <div style="border: solid #aaa 1px;">